Gene Wood: Early career

+Announcing

-His first role as a game show announcer came as a substitute on the ABC version of Supermarket Sweep in 1966 (though EOTVGS Vol. 2 says his first work as announcer was on the daytime version of Password); three years later, he began a long association with Mark Goodson-Bill Todman Productions, where he worked on Beat the Clock as its announcer from 1969–72; after the departure of the show's host, Jack Narz, Wood then took over as host of Beat the Clock, with Nick Holenreich serving as announcer.
+Wood's first role as a game show announcer came as a substitute on the ABC version of Supermarket Sweep and The Soupy Sales Hour in 1966; three years later, he began a long association with Mark Goodson-Bill Todman Productions, where he worked on Beat the Clock as its announcer from 1969 to 1972; after the departure of the show's host, Jack Narz, Wood then took over as host of Beat the Clock, with Nick Holenreich serving as announcer.
 Wood hosted the 1971–72 season of the short-lived game show Anything You Can Do, which featured teams of men competing against teams of women in stunts similar to Beat the Clock.
 He also appeared as a celebrity panelist on one week of Match Game in 1974.
 By 1976, Wood had become a regular announcer for Goodson–Todman, working as voice-over for many of the company's game shows.
-In addition to his role as announcer, Wood regularly served as a warm-up act for the audiences on these shows, and often performed a series of comedy skits.
+In addition to his role as announcer, he regularly served as a warm-up act for the audiences on these shows, and often performed a series of comedy skits.

-Among his most popular jobs was as announcer on the original version of Family Feud.
-The original version, hosted by Richard Dawson, ran on ABC from 1976 to 1985, and when Family Feud was revived in 1988 with Ray Combs as host, Wood announced on that version as well through the 1994–1995 season, during which Dawson returned as host.
-Another show for which he announced on both the original version and a revival was Card Sharks.
-The show's first incarnation, starring Jim Perry, ran from 1978–81 on NBC, while two concurrent revivals (one on CBS and another in syndication, hosted by Bob Eubanks and Bill Rafferty, respectively) ran from 1986 to 1989.
+Among Wood's most popular jobs was as announcer on the original version of Family Feud.
+The original version, hosted by Richard Dawson, ran on ABC from 1976 to 1985.
+When Family Feud was revived in 1988 with Ray Combs as host, he announced on that version as well through the 1994–1995 season, during which Dawson returned as host.
+Another show for which Wood announced on both the original version and a revival was Card Sharks.
+The show's first incarnation, starring Jim Perry, ran from 1978 to 1981 on NBC, while two concurrent revivals (one on CBS and another in syndication, hosted by Bob Eubanks and Bill Rafferty, respectively) ran from 1986 to 1989.
+He announced for Child's Play from 1982 to 1983.
 Wood announced the first few weeks of Bruce Forsyth's Hot Streak on ABC, before being replaced by Marc Summers.